Trump Administration Turns To South America For Help With Anti-Iran Coalition

 The State Department didn't immediately respond to specific questions about Argentina's plans, but a senior State Department official discussing the trip said Tuesday that the administration wants Latin American countries to name and impose sanctions on terrorist organizations.

-"We want to adopt a communique, the details of which will include things like a call for domestic designations regimes throughout the regime so that countries have the same capabilities the United States does to impose sanctions on terrorist organizations and their financiers," the official told reporters.
+"We want to adopt a communique, the details of which will include things like a call for domestic designations regimes throughout the region so that countries have the same capabilities the United States does to impose sanctions on terrorist organizations and their financiers," the official told reporters.
 "So over the short run we would like to see more countries adopt those laws, and over the longer run we would like to work with countries in the region to do joint designations of terrorists."

 As an example, the officials pointed to the establishment of the Terrorist Financing Targeting Center where the United States works with Saudi Arabia and other Gulf countries combat terrorist financing.
-It includes a number of joint designations that targeting groups like Hezbollah and ISIS.
+It includes a number of joint designations that target groups like Hezbollah and ISIS.

 Last month, President Trump said that the U.S. was "cocked & loaded" to strike Iran.
 He stopped the strikes with 10 minutes before they were to be launched — a move that could have accelerated the path to war.